 - periosteal reaction progressing to callus formation in diaphyseal fractures

 - linear sclerosis and cortical thickening more common in metaphyseal and epiphyseal fractures 2

 MRI is as sensitive as bone scanning but is of higher specificity, both in isolating the exact anatomic location and in distinguishing fractures from tumours or infection.

 - enhancement can be prominent

 - T2: high marrow signal with extension into adjacent soft tissues

-There is increased activity at the site of fracture.
+There is increased activity at the site of the fracture.

 Treatment and prognosis